-Employees have no privacy while using electronic communications and The Company reserves the right to access and monitor all messages and files on company or government computer systems at any time without notice.
-The Corporate IT team will verify compliance to this policy through various methods, including but not limited to, periodic walk-through, video monitoring, business tool reports, internal and external audits, and feedback to the policy owner.
+Employees have no privacy while using electronic communications, and The Company reserves the right to access and monitor all messages and files on company or government computer systems at any time without notice.
+The Corporate IT team will verify compliance with this policy through various methods, including periodic walk-throughs, video monitoring, business tool reports, internal and external audits, and feedback to the policy owner.
 Employees who violate this policy may be subject to disciplinary action up to and including termination.